ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ```
 {: codeblock}

-[Beta]{: tag-cyan} Customers with special access to review the new regional file share offering, can see the `rfs` profile, too, when using this API method.
+[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering, can list the new profile with the following API request:

 ```sh
 curl -X GET $vpc_api_endpoint/v1/share/profiles?$api_version&generation=2&maturity=beta"\